biologio/bioontology/README.md

-Bioontology.getItemPreferredLabel(item) | get the preferred label for an item Bioontology.getItemAlternateLabels(item) | get alternate labels for an item (if any) Bioontology.getItemSemanticTypes(item) | get semantic types for an item Bioontology.annotate(text, ontologies, callback) | annotated the provided text against the list of ontologies Bioontology.annotateHealth(text, callback) | annotated the provided text against our list of health of ontologies
+Bioontology.getItemPreferredLabel(item) | get the preferred label for an item Bioontology.getItemAlternateLabels(item) | get alternate labels for an item (if any) Bioontology.getItemSemanticTypes(item) | get semantic types for an item Bioontology.annotate(text, ontologies, semanticTypes, callback) | annotated the provided text against the list of ontologies, restricting to the provided semantic types (if any)
+Bioontology.annotateHealth(text, callback) | annotated the provided text against our list of health of ontologies